 Network-wide file and system integrity monitoring can establish total accountability with audit trails that cannot be altered.
 It should also offer unique, advanced protection against threats by providing admins with the ability to restore systems and files to a prior state immediately.

 To see for yourself how CimTrak can protect your business from the most insidious security risks, check out our Instant Preview.
-You can also learn more about File Integrity Monitoring by accessing our free resource, the FIM Brief, today.
+You can also learn more about File Integrity Monitoring by accessing The Definitive Guide to File Integrity Monitoring.

 Lauren Yacono